Hawaii Five-0 (2010 TV series)

-Hawaii Five-0 is an American action police procedural television series that centers around a special police major crimes task force operating at the behest of the governor of Hawaii.
-It is a reboot of the 1968–1980 series Hawaii Five-O (the original series had the letter "O" instead of the number "0" in its title), which also aired on CBS.
-The series was produced by K/O Paper Products and 101st Street Entertainment, initially in association with CBS Productions, then CBS Television Studios starting in season three.
-The show received praise for its modern take on the original series.
+Hawaii Five-0 is an American police procedural drama television series developed for CBS by Roberto Orci, Alex Kurtzman and Peter M. Lenkov.
+It is a reboot of the 1968–80 series (the original series had the letter "O" in its title, the 2010 series has the number zero), which also aired on CBS.
+The series starred Alex O'Loughlin and Scott Caan and centers around a fictional special police major crimes task force operating at the behest of the governor of Hawaii.
+It was produced by K/O Paper Products and 101st Street Television, initially in association with CBS Studios.
+The series premiered on September 20, 2010, airing for ten seasons, with the finale airing on April 3, 2020.